dalijolijo/bitsocketd-btx/README.md

 You can specify the Zeromq subscriber from a bitdb node, like this:

 ```
-const bitsocketd = require('bitsocketd')
+const bitsocketd = require('bitsocketd-btx')
 bitsocketd.init({
-  bit: { host: "127.0.0.1", port: 28339 },
+  bit: { host: "127.0.0.1", port: 28555 },
 })
 ```

-By default Bitdb's zeromq publisher broadcasts to [port 28339](https://github.com/21centurymotorcompany/bitd/blob/master/config.js#L44), but you can customize if you want.
+By default Bitdb's zeromq publisher broadcasts to [port 28555](https://github.com/dalijolijo/bitd-btx/blob/master/config.js#L44), but you can customize if you want.

 ## 3. Custom SSE port